Relative calibration of the LIGO and Virgo detectors using astrophysical events from their third observing run: Conclusion

 \section{Conclusion}

 In this paper, we have investigated a method to measure the relative calibration of the GW strain tested on simulations and applied it to LIGO and Virgo O3 data.
-Using GW events detected with MBTA during O3, we measured the relative calibration between the LIGO Hanford and LIGO Livingston detectors with an accuracy of $\sim3.5\%$ ($C_{\mathrm{HL}} =~1.025\pm0.035$) and between the LIGO Livingston and Virgo detectors at the level of $\sim10\%$ ($C_{\mathrm{VL}}=0.916^{+0.096}_{-0.084}$).
+Using GW events detected with MBTA during O3, we measured the relative calibration between the LIGO Hanford and LIGO Livingston detectors with an accuracy of $\sim3.5\%$ ($C_{\mathrm{HL}} =~1.025\pm0.035$) and between the LIGO Livingston and Virgo detectors at the level of $\sim10\%$ ($C_{\mathrm{VL}}=0.916^{+0.096}_{-0.072}$).
 It is interesting to note that measurements performed with the Virgo NCal \cite{NCalVirgo:2021} also gave hints of a value of $C_{\mathrm{V}}$ slightly below unity.

 The results on the relative calibration factors are promising given the fairly low number of events considered in this study, especially for the detections involving the Virgo detector.
-We expect the~uncertainties to be reduced by about a factor of~$2$ for O4, given the planned improved sensitivities of the detectors \cite{Prospects:2020}.
+We expect the~uncertainties to be reduced by roughly the square root of the number of events, i.e. by about a factor of~$2$ for O4 given the planned improved sensitivities of the detectors \cite{Prospects:2020}.
 This method could also be extended to the cross-calibration of the KAGRA detector.
+Another improvement could be to use the reconstructed sky position to constrain the SNR ratio as there will be more events observed by three (or more) detectors.

 The relative calibration factors estimated here are averaged over O3.
 However, with hundreds of events in a single run as is foreseen for O5 \cite{Prospects:2020} and beyond, or thousands of events with the third-generation detectors \cite{ETscience:2020,CEscience:2017}, this method could be applied on shorter periods to monitor the change in time of the relative calibration between detectors.
+Moreover, we could explore the frequency dependence of calibration errors by recomputing the SNR with frequency-dependent scaling factors.
+This could be possible for frequency bands that contribute significantly to the SNR of the considered astrophysical signals.
 Eventually, it will also be possible to measure calibration errors on timing and phase with better constraints.